Firefighter Cancer Awareness Month

 Firefighter occupational cancer is the leading cause of line-of-duty deaths in the fire service.

-At the 2022 IAFF Fallen Fire Fighter Memorial, almost 75% of the names added to the wall (348 out of 469) were members who had died from occupational cancer.
+At the 2023 IAFF Fallen Fire Fighter Memorial, almost 66% of the names added to the wall were members who had died from occupational cancer.

 In partnership with the IAFF, January is designated as Fire Fighter Cancer Awareness Month to provide fire fighters the necessary tools and guidance to develop life-saving protocols for cancer prevention and to support those with a cancer diagnosis within their departments.